Interacting with Workflows

 Company and Project-Level Tools

-Using the list template tool configurations API, a tool’s “provider” can be determined as “Project” or “Company”.
+Using the list tools API, a tool’s “provider” can be determined as “Project” or “Company”.
 This is how to determine which API endpoints should be used for the specific tool.
 Another way to tell, for the most part, is the context in which the tool is used when in Procore.

 Example Known Use Cases